 RIBA Modern Slavery Statement

-The RIBA is absolutely committed to improving its practices to combat modern slavery and human trafficking.
+The RIBA is committed to improving its practices to combat modern slavery and human trafficking.
 This statement sets out the RIBA’s actions to understand all potential modern slavery risks related to its business and to ensure that there is no slavery or human trafficking in its businesses or supply chains.
-This statement relates to actions and activities during the financial year ending 31st March 2019.
+This statement relates to actions and activities during the financial year ending 31st March 2020.

 The RIBA will strive to improve its practices and to ensure that those we work with, including our membership, do so as well.
 The RIBA, as a global professional membership body recognises that it has a responsibility to take a robust approach to slavery and human trafficking.